formbricks/store/apps/docs/docs/core-concepts/ai-enrichment.md

 ### What Gets Sent to OpenAI

-Store sends the text response with question context (if available) for better topic extraction:
+Hub sends the text response with question context (if available) for better topic extraction:

 **With question context:**
 ```